Machine Learning & Signals Learning

 • Option for reduced memory calculation with batch gradient descent.

-3.4.2 Full-batch, mini-batch and stochastic GD
+3.4.3 Full-batch, mini-batch and stochastic GD

-Lets define each row of the dataset as \(\bX _i\), such that the entire dataset is \(\{(\bx _k,y_k)\}_{k=1}^M\).
+The entire dataset is \(\{(\bx _k,y_k)\}_{k=1}^M\).
 Recall that for LS we can write the loss as a sum over samples,

-\begin{equation} \loss (\bw ;\bX ,\by ) = \sum _{k=1}^M \ell _k(\bw ;\bX _k,y_k), \end{equation}
+\begin{equation} \loss (\bw ;\bX ,\by ) = \sum _{k=1}^M \ell _k(\bw ;\bx _k,y_k), \end{equation}

 where \(\ell _k(\cdot )\) is a single raw loss between \(y_k\) and \(\hat {y}_k\).

-For the LS,
+For the SSE loss,

-\begin{equation} \ell _k(\bw ) = \left (y_k-\bX _k^T\bw \right )^2. \end{equation}
+\begin{equation} \ell _k(\bw ;\bx _k,y_k) = e_k^2 = \left (y_k-\bx _k^T\bw \right )^2 \end{equation}

 Full-batch

 Full-batch GD uses the gradient of the whole loss elements, \(M\).
-In this case, for LS, the loss gradient takes the form of (3.30).
+In this case, for LS, the loss gradient takes the form of (3.29).

 Mini-batch GD